-The two Canary Island Palms (Phoenix canariesnsis) at 49 Lincoln Road are included in ESO2.
+The two Canary Island Palms (Phoenix canariensis) at 49 Lincoln Road are included in ESO2.

 The Gap Study identified several late Victorian or Federation era houses in the area west of Lincoln Road as places of potential individual significance.
-Research carried out as part of the Heirtage Study preliminary investigation found that these houses were all built on the Tweedside Estate, a late nineteenth century subdivision.
+Research carried out as part of the Heritage Study preliminary investigation found that these houses were all built on the Tweedside Estate, a late nineteenth century subdivision.
 Because of this, the identified properties were instead assessed as a serial listing.

-This group, thematic or serial listing is associated with the following themes in the Moonee Valley Thematic Environmental History (2012):
+This serial listing is associated with the following themes in the Moonee Valley Thematic Environmental History (2012):